Reduced Closure Area for Umpqua National Forest

 For current information, check the Facebook page for the Umpqua National Forest or call the North Umpqua Ranger Station.

 The Umpqua North Complex originated early August as lightning storms ignited fires on the North Umpqua and Diamond Lake Ranger Districts, located on the Umpqua National Forest.
 A Type 3 Team led by Incident Commander Steve Bacigalupo and Incident Commander Type 3 Trainee Jason Amis is currently managing 11 fires within the Complex, located along 35 miles of the Highway 138 corridor.
 The fires were prioritized dependent on the threat they pose to communities, infrastructure, and private lands.
-As of September 23, 43,140 acres have burned.
+As of September 30, 43,158 acres have burned.

-Between Sunday Sept.
-17 and Wednesday Sept.
-20, portions of the fire area received up to 3" of precipitation.
 Fire activity is minimal with little movement.
-The Team has now changed focus from fire suppression to suppression repair.
+The Team is focusing on suppression repair.
 Where the fire burned hot and control lines were dug, the bare ground in the fire line becomes channels for erosion if left unrepaired.
 Suppression damage is being coordinated with resource advisors and agency direction, to minimize impact to natural and cultural resources.
 Additional specialized equipment is being brought in daily.
 The firefighters and ODOT are focusing work around Road 28 with the removal of logs, debris and chipping.
-Due to the presence of equipment moving around and fire hazards including snags, this area will remain closed to the public until further notice.
-Crews are also working to ensure safety along the Highway 138 corridor from falling rocks and timber.

 Closures have been reduced on the Umpqua National Forest effective October 13 2017.
 A Closure map is posted to this page.

 |Current as of|

 |Date of Origin||Friday August 11th, 2017 approx. 10:30 AM|